joemissamore/cs460P1/README.md

 The table is working pretty well its now reporting errors and the char causing the error.

-TODO: Nothing - pretty the .lst file is writing out the correct err on a missing double quote.
+TODO: Need to confirm the .lst file is writing out the correct err on a missing double quote.